frihetselsker/internship2025/RoiBachynskyi/readme.md

 - Tried to help Denis with his SPI, but there's still something we both don't see
 - For the whole period I had problems with flashing of the NXP board: every time I restarted it, `probe-rs` didn't flash the board.
 Them problem was fixed by someone, but the change has not been used by the main branch
 - Implemented baudrate configuration for USART

+## 28 July 2025
+- Wrote all the blocking functions for USART, so that an array of bytes can be either read or written.
+- Had problems with reading, but it was so simple: `fifordnopop` should have been used to check the FIFO state instead of `fiford`, every reading of `fiford` register entails data loss

+## 29 July 2025
+- George gave me two ways of further implementation: either polishing the code out and writing the driver itself or writing the interrupt-driven version of USART
+- Started to polish the code, I was thinking a lot about how to connect USART and Flexcomm so that USART owns it
+- Came up with a very simple idea: just own the pins like `embassy` does so that it is prohibited to use the same Flexcomm twice.

+## 30 July 2025
+- Started to write the driver outline
+- I started with `impl_instance!()` to ensure that every USART has appropriate registers and can be configured,but it was a bit hard to work with `macro_rules`, but George helped me
+- Wrote some constructors and main functions for USART TX and USART RX